Selling your business

 Consequently, this can significantly increase the effective value of the sale to the outgoing shareholders.

-How to know if an exit is viable
+How to know if exiting my business is viable

 Before choosing your preferred exit route, you should decide whether exiting the business is even a viable prospect for you.